top of page

 As a result of this state of continuous flow, there is no point at which everyone is sitting quietly in a pew waiting for the opening hymn to start, glancing at their watches approaching 9:30.
 Orthodox worshippers arrive at any point from the beginning of the Hours through the early part of the Liturgy, a span of well over an hour.
 No matter when you arrive, something is sure to be already going on, so there's no need to feel like you're late for the service.

-2. Stand up, stand up for Jesus
+3. Stand up, stand up for Jesus

-In the Orthodox tradition, the faithful stand up for nearly the entire service.
-Really.
+In the Orthodox tradition, we stand up for nearly the entire service.
 In some Orthodox churches, there won’t even be any chairs, except a few scattered at the edges of the room for those who need them.
 St. Herman's has chairs, and while most people stand for the entire service (sitting only for the short sermon), everyone is welcome to sit if they need to rest their legs.
 Long-term standing gets easier with practice.
+We like to joke that it takes several weeks to acquire your "Orthodox legs".

-3. In this sign
+4. In this sign

 To say that we make the sign of the cross frequently would be an understatement.
 We sign ourselves whenever the Trinity is invoked, whenever we venerate the cross or an icon, and on many other occasions in the course of the Liturgy.
 But people aren’t expected to do everything the same way.
 Some people cross themselves three times in a row, and some finish by sweeping their right hand to the floor.
 On first entering a church people may come up to an icon, make a “metania”—crossing themselves and bowing with right hand to the floor—twice, then kiss the icon, then make one more metania.
 This becomes familiar with time, but at first it can seem like secret-handshake stuff that you are sure to get wrong.
 Don’t worry, you don’t have to follow suit.
+Just look around and take it all in.

 5. With love and kisses

 We kiss stuff.
 When we first come into the church, we kiss the icons (Jesus on the feet and other saints on the hands, ideally).
-You’ll also notice that some kiss the chalice, the acolytes (altar servers) kiss his hand when they give him the censer, and we all line up to kiss the cross at the end of the service.
+You’ll also notice that some kiss the chalice, the acolytes (altar servers) kiss the Priest's hand when they give him the censer, and we all line up to kiss the cross at the end of the service.
 When we talk about “venerating” something we usually mean crossing ourselves and kissing it.

 6. Blessed bread and consecrated bread